-I had a couple of very pleasant surprises when we drove into an air field for a glider ride!
-First of all, the glider ride over Hidden Valley in Sonoma was a delight.
-Before we got into the office, I had noticed a very large expanse of Brodaea, and after picking some and looking them up again, decided that they were similar to Queen Fabiola which I thought was a hybrid of a wild flower.
-Instead, these were truly beautiful, full umbels of blue flowers like those I used to sell when I first began my bulb business and then grew for five years as cut flowers.
-They have also been reclassified at Tritelia.
-In the bouquet below, there are 2 stems of the Brodaea or Tritelia with some buds still to open.
+I had a couple of pleasant surprises during our glider ride at an airfield.
+The ride over Hidden Valley in Sonoma was a delight.
+Before entering the office, I spotted a large patch of Brodiaea.
+After picking some and researching, I realized they resembled Queen Fabiola, which I had thought was a hybrid.
+Instead, these were natural, beautiful umbels of blue flowers, like those I once sold when I started my bulb business and grew as cut flowers for five years.
+They have been reclassified as Triteleia.

-In any case, we added them to the bouquet of wild flowers we had been identifying and collecting, although we had left the rare Mt.
-St. Helena faun lily in place.
-I listed twenty varieties that we had found and the brodaea were the last ones along with the unusual clover in their patch.
-The owners of the air strip said the flowers had always been there and were not sown as far as they knew.
+We added them to the bouquet of wildflowers we had been identifying and collecting.
+However, we left the rare Mt.
+St. Helena faun lily untouched.
+In total, we found 20 varieties, with the Brodiaea and an unusual clover being the last ones.
+The airstrip owners mentioned the flowers had always been there and were not planted by anyone.

-I’ve now added Brodaea, Queen Fabiola, back onto my listing of bulbs and look forward to planting some in my pasture next year.
-I want to go back to the airfield and dig some up to see how deeply they grow naturally and photograph them.
-Meanwhile, here is a photo I found on line of them planted in a border.
-They are a very long lasting cut flower, a beautiful addition to the perennial border and a very good value for such a beautiful flower.
-The stems on the commercial varieties is about 12″.
-Do enjoy them in every setting!
+I’ve now added Brodiaea, Queen Fabiola, back to my bulb listings and plan to plant them in my pasture next year.
+I want to return to the airfield to dig some up, see how deeply they grow, and photograph them.
+Meanwhile, here’s a photo I found online of them planted in a border.
+They make a long-lasting cut flower, a lovely addition to perennial borders, and offer great value.
+Their commercial stems reach about 12 inches.
+Enjoy them in every setting!

 0 Comments